bouw0026/NETWORKFINALEXAM/README.md

 - **VLSM:** Assign larger masks to big networks, smaller to point-to-point links.
 - **Addressing Strategy:** Network IDs encode connected router IDs (e.g., `10.10.13.0/29` for EDGE-A (ID 1) and EDGE-B (ID 3)).
 - **Loopbacks:** Set to `/32` for unique identification.

+To prepare an IPv4 addressing plan, start by listing all network segments in the topology: this includes every router-to-router link and each LAN/VLAN.
+For each segment, choose an appropriate subnet mask based on the number of hosts needed.
+Point-to-point links can use a very small subnet (e.g. /30 for 2 hosts), but in this design /29 or /28 networks were used for link readability and future growth.
+Larger LANs (user VLANs, PC subnets) use /24 to accommodate many hosts.
+Using VLSM (Variable Length Subnet Masking) ensures efficient IP usage by assigning bigger masks to large networks and smaller masks to point-to-point links.
+Addressing Strategy: The final exam topology uses a consistent scheme where network IDs encode connected router IDs.
+For example, if Router EDGE-A has ID 1 and EDGE-B has ID 3, their connecting network is 10.10.13.0/29.
+This rule makes it easy to deduce subnets during troubleshooting.
+All subnets fall under a common internal range (10.10.x.x in this case) for simplicity.
+Each router’s OSPF Router ID is derived from its ID number as 10.255.0.<ID> (configured on a loopback interface).
+Using loopbacks for router IDs is a best practice to ensure the ID is predictable and stable, rather than relying on an auto-selected interface IP.
+This prevents changes in physical interfaces from altering the OSPF ID and affecting neighbor relationships.

 ### Interface Address Assignment